 Time for family-friendly fun

 For most families in the Pacific Northwest, school lets out for summer sometime in mid-June.
-That’s the cue for Bend’s best kid-friendly attractions to bust out all their best programming.
+That’s the cue for Bend’s best kid-friendly attractions to bust out their best programming.

 I already touched on whitewater rafting above, but can I give it another shout-out?
 It’s truly one of the coolest family-friendly adventures to have on your bucket list, particularly in June when the water’s running high and fast.

 Want a one-of-a-kind summertime adventure?
-The Paulina Plunge combines downhill biking (it’s tame, I swear!) with waterfall hikes and a chance to ride natural waterslides unlike anything you’ve experienced before.
+The Paulina Plunge combines biking (it’s tame, I swear!) with waterfall hikes and a chance to ride natural waterslides unlike anything you’ve experienced before.
 My kids first did this with us nearly a decade ago and HAVE.
 NOT.
 STOPPED.
 TALKING.
 ABOUT.
 IT.
 Tours run from June through September each year and tend to book up fast.

 For more ideas on family-friendly fun in Bend, check out this page on the Visit Bend site.